 How do You Make the Best Tasting Buttermilk Substitute?

-However, any milk product + acid worked as well.
+However, any combination of milk product + acid works in a pinch.

 And be sure to check out all my other tutorials.